 We are a land dwelling species, but we depend more on our oceans than we can imagine.
-Oceans cover three quarters of the Earth’s surface, contain 97% of the Earth’s water, and represent 99% of the living space on the planet by volume.
+Oceans cover close to three quarters of the Earth’s surface, contain 97% of the Earth’s water, and represent 99% of the living space on the planet by volume.
 Over three billion people depend on marine and coastal biodiversity for their livelihoods.
-Globally, the market value of marine and coastal resources and industries is estimated at USD 3 trillion per year or about 5% of global GDP.
-Oceans contain nearly 200,000 identified species, but actual numbers may lie in the millions.
-Oceans absorb about 30% of the carbon dioxide produced by humans, buffering the impact of global warming.
+Globally, the market value of marine and coastal resources and industries is estimated at USD 3 trillion per year or close to 5% of global GDP.
+Oceans contain more than 200,000 identified species, but actual numbers may lie in the millions.
+It is estimated that 91% of ocean species have yet to be classified, and that 95% of the ocean remains unexplored.
+Oceans absorb about 40% of the carbon dioxide produced by humans, buffering the impact of global warming.
 They also serve as the world’s largest source of protein, with more than three billion people depending on the oceans as their primary source of protein.
 Unmonitored fishing is also contributing to the rapid depletion of many fish species and are preventing efforts to save and restore global fisheries and related jobs, causing ocean fisheries to generate USD 50 billion less per year than they could.
 As much as 40% of the world’s oceans are heavily affected by human activities, including pollution, depleted fisheries, and loss of coastal habitats.
+Across the globe, 1,851 species of fish — 21 percent of all fish species evaluated — were deemed at risk of extinction by the IUCN in 2010, including more than a third of sharks and rays.

 Why is this important?